texas Assault Defense Lawyer

 We defend clients against a wide range of assault and battery charges (regardless of prior convictions), including:

-Contact us to discuss your case with our assault defense lawyer in Sugar Land, Attorney Lindsay R. López.
+Contact us to discuss your case with our assault defense lawyer in Texas, Attorney Lindsay R. López.

 Attorney López has taken dozens of cases before juries with awesome results.
 Her over 15 years of experience as a criminal defense attorney has led to countless dismissals and acquittals.
 Attorney López is a former prosecutor and has represented hundreds of clients.
 One of Attorney López’s prior positions was as a defense attorney working ...